Mountain Lion - In the Field

 Altitude Sickness

-Learn about Altitude sickness: What it is, the symptoms, how to lessen your chances of being affected, and treatments.
-Altitude sickness can affect you even if you aren't venturing into Colorado's high country.
+Learn about altitude sickness: what it is, the symptoms, how to lessen your chances of being affected, and treatments.
+The lowest point in Colorado is 3,317 feet above sea level, so altitude sickness can affect you even if you aren't venturing into Colorado's high country.

 Information to Leave for Friends and Family

-Each member of the hunting party should provide the requested information to their family or friends.
+Each member of the hunting party should provide contact information, a schedule with planned locations, and other information that can be used to locate the person to their family or friends.
 Instruct family members and/or friends on the procedure to follow should it be necessary to contact you in an emergency.

 Register Your Off Highway Vehicle